Motal (cheese)

 Motal (մոթալ, /hy/) is a traditional Armenian brined cheese, typically made from sheep's milk or a mixture of sheep's and goat's milk.
-It is characterized by its aging process in tki (տիկ), which are leather containers made from sheep or goat hides.
+It is characterized by its aging process in tik (տիկ), which are leather containers made from sheep or goat hides.
 Motal is regarded as one of the highest-quality cheeses, comparable to French Roquefort and Italian Parmesan.

 Characteristics

 Motal is a fatty, crumbly white cheese with no rind or external coating.
 During production, aromatic herbs—most commonly wild thyme—may be added to the curd, giving the cheese its distinctive aroma.
 The aging process lasts three to four months in cool environments.

 The finished cheese typically takes the form of irregularly shaped masses weighing between 20 and 25 kilograms.
 In industrially produced versions, fat content ranges from 30% to 40%.

 Production

 Traditionally, Motal is made from whole sheep's milk or a mixture of sheep's and goat's milk.
 In some cases, partially skimmed milk with added curd is used.
 The process begins with the production of a basic farmer's cheese (ktor panir), which is then crumbled, packed tightly into a tki, and left to mature.

 In some farms and state-run factories, Motal may also be produced from off-grade cheeses or fragments of other brined cheeses.
 In these cases, the cheese is not aged in tki but instead stored in barrels.